rmitchellPitzer/cs124-1/docs/design.md

 I also made the decision to axe renaming the completed section.
 While I am a huge fan of how much this app can be altered or changed to fit a specific need, I think the implementation would be a bit clunky, as you'd need to store it in another document or collection in Firestore to keep track of the completed section text. it can definitely be done, I'm just worried about complications that might introduce to firestore data.
 I'll probably try to add it back in in Lab5.
 I also struggled with trying to fix some tasks' text being altered as you type through it and it being sorted, but the Piazza post showed exactly how to fix this.

+**Lab 5 Update:** Oh boy this was not fun.
+While I'm proud of how much I was able to get done in a day, I did not finish this, and  the design doesn't work in landscape mode.
+It sucks a lot.
+After I write this I'm going to make a new branch to finish it just because of how ugly it is right now.
+I think I struggled most with firestore rules and understanding them, as well as trying to figure out how to make the app secure.

+**Lab 5.1 Update:** While I greatly improved on lab 5 in just a couple days, there are some parts I still am unsatisfied with due to how fast this needed to be done, and the fact that finals are less than a week away.
+I really struggled with fixing some css problems that had been ingrained in the entire project, and I did struggle with firestore rules, some of which are still not updated.
+Tasks can be edited by anyone that has the path and are signed in, email verification isn't implemented, and sections can be edited by anyone that is in the owner's sharedWith array.
+This would mean that someone could share a section with another user, then that user could delete all tasks in that section, but not delete the section itself.
+I could handle this client side, or by adding a list of sections not to have access to in firestore database, but it's too late now.

 # Parts of the design you're most proud of